Why incorporate a company in Croatia ?

 - Secondly, if you are planning to purchase real estate with subsequent purpose of renting out, it is far better to do it via Croatian company.
 You can save 25% VAT purchasing new apartments or houses from a local Croatian developer as it will be reimbursed to your company's account.

 - Thirdly, incorporation may facilitate inheritance process as among your heir can be citizens of different states, including those with no reciprocity.
-It is much easier for them to inherit shares in a company than in real estate.
+It is much easier for them to inherit shares of a company than a property .

 - The simplest legal entity form in Croatia is a company with limited liablity (d.o.o.) with a share capital of 20 000 kn (approx. 2700 euro).
 In order to inccorporate a company the founders and directors of the future company should get Croatian tax identification number (OIB), determine the distribution of stakes, set the powers of Directors (whether they will take dicisions jointly or separately) and choose name of the company which will have no duplicates in croatian register and ideally should be in Croatian, Greek or Latin.
 See info how to get OIB - http://www.porezna-uprava.hr/en/Pages/PIN.aspx Share capital should be placed in a bank or Finance department.